 3. INDULGE DAILY

-I’m not sure if this is a sentiment exclusive to immigrant, first-generation families or middle-class Americans, but I was raised with the idea to reserve special items for a special—read: worthy—occasion.
+I’m not sure if this is a sentiment exclusive to immigrant, second-generation families or middle-class Americans, but I was raised with the idea to reserve special items for a special—read: worthy—occasion.
 Let this pandemic serve as a reminder that every day is worth it, because it’s a goddamn miracle that we wake up every morning.

 Now, this philosophy doesn’t mean consuming with extravagance to the detriment of your health or finances.
 It simply means approaching your day-to-day, even post-corona, with celebration and gratitude.
 This can manifest in the most material of ways: using the expensive cream you were gifted, masking more often than you used to, wearing the clothes that still have their tags because you were saving them for that special occasion, or eating meals off the “fancy” china that was once gathering dust in the cabinet.